Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 In the "400 Days" DLC, if you decide to hide in the bushes while playing as Russell, you wind up next to Carley or Doug's body, depending on who is saved in Episode 1.

 A bit of a minor one, Lee finds Clementine's drawing of Kenny's family, shortly after Duck is put down.
 They must have really meant something to her.
+It comes up again at the start of Season 2 with Clementine looking at it along with her photo of Lee, as a reminder of everyone she's lost.

 One of the screenshots for Season 2 is an older Clementine looking at Lee's picture.
 Ouch.